mazpe/Faxsmile/readme.md

 - Only 'Super Admin' can 'delete' a Provider
 - Only 'Super Admin' can 'index' Providers
 #### Client Permissions
-- Only 'Super Admin' and 'Company Admin' from 'Company' can 'store' a Client for their 'Company'
+- Only 'Super Admin' and 'Company Admin' can 'store' a Client for their 'Company'
-- Only 'Super Admin' and 'Company Admin' from 'Company' can 'create' a Client for their 'Company'
+- Only 'Super Admin' and 'Company Admin' can 'create' a Client for their 'Company'
-- Only 'Super Admin' and 'Company Admin from 'Company' who owns the Client and 'Client Admin' from the Entity can 'update' a Client
+- Only 'Super Admin' and 'Company Admin' and 'Client Admin' from the Entity can 'update' a Client
-- Only 'Super Admin' and 'Company Admin from 'Company' who owns the Client and 'Client Admin' from the Entity can 'edit' a Client
+- Only 'Super Admin' and 'Company Admin' and 'Client Admin' from the Entity can 'edit' a Client
-- Only 'Super Admin' and 'Company Admin from 'Company' who owns the Client and 'Client Admin' from the Entity can 'view' a Client
+- Only 'Super Admin' and 'Company Admin' and 'Client Admin' from the Entity can 'view' a Client
-X Only 'Super Admin' and 'Company Admin' from 'Company' who owns the Client can 'delete' a Client X Only 'Super Admin' and 'Company Admin' from 'Company' who owns the Client can 'index' Clients
+- Only 'Super Admin' and 'Company Admin' can 'delete' a Client
+- Only 'Super Admin' and 'Company Admin' can 'index' Clients
+#### Fax Permissions
+- Only 'Super Admin', 'Company Admin' can 'store' a Fax for their 'Company'
+- Only 'Super Admin', 'Company Admin' can 'create' a Fax for their 'Company'
+- Only 'Super Admin', 'Company Admin' and 'Client Admin' from the Entity can 'update' a Fax
+- Only 'Super Admin', 'Company Admin' and 'Client Admin' from the Entity can 'edit' a Fax
+- Only 'Super Admin', 'Company Admin' and 'Client Admin' from the Entity can 'view' a Fax
+- Only 'Super Admin', 'Company Admin' can 'delete' a Fax
+- Only 'Super Admin', 'Company Admin' and 'Client Admin' can 'index' clients Fax

 #### Super Admin
 - 'Super Admin' can do anything